 - Lope De Vega (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Jay Peg in 2008, winning for H J Brown at odds of 50/1 under the guidance of Anton Marcus.
-Looking at the runners at the head of the market over the last 20 renewals, there have been 7 winning favourites in the race.
-Whilst we wait for the 2026 Dubai Turf, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
+Ahead of the 2027 Dubai Turf, why not head over to the best racing tipster page to see what the tipsters are backing today?
 All figures and trends above, such as the horse's previous runs, are based on the information that is available on the Racing Post.

 Route to the Dubai Turf